matyas-olah-globant/bookstore_backend_m/README.md

 # bookstore_backend_m

-Prerequisites: have a running MySQL database accessible on localhost on port 3306.
+Prerequisites: have Docker and docker-compose installed.

-Pass the DB's root password as the first command line argument.
+Run 'docker compose up' in the directory where the code is found.

-Pass the port number the REST API will listen to as the second command line argument (default is 1151 if omitted).
+Visit localhost:1151.